benmalcom/ng-http-plus/README.md

 # **ng2-http-plus**

-   Provides a fun and simple way to send http requests with angular2.
+Customize your angular2 http requests.

 *Just a few lines of code, written on top of angular2 http.*

 ### Installation